 Most experts think that knuckle cracking is a nervous habit.
-But it can also be a pleasurable habit because by stretching the joints, the nerves are stimulated in that area.
-It’s been estimated that between 25% and 54% of people have this habit, and that it’s more commonly seen in men than in women.
+But it can also be a pleasurable habit because by stretching the joints, people stimulate the nerves in that area.
+Experts estimate that between 25% and 54% of people have this habit, and that it’s more common among men than women.

 What happens to your knuckles when you crack them?

-Lots of people crack their knuckles constantly, even though it can irritate or even cause discomfort for the people around them.
+Lots of people crack their knuckles frequently, even though it can irritate the people around them.
 Studies have suggested that cracking your knuckles can actually lead to arthritis, instability in the joints, and a loss of strength or mobility in the hands.
-From a scientific point of view, cracking your knuckles over the course of many years can damage the cartilage that protects the joint.
+Some scientists say that cracking can damage the cartilage that protects the joint over many years.
 However, there’s still not enough evidence to show that this habit can eventually damage your hand motion.

 One well-known study won the 2009 Ig Nobel award (an alternative award for unconventional scientific research).
-Donald Unger, and California physician, cracked the knuckles of his left hand for 60 years, at least twice a day.
-He never did the same to his right-hand knuckles and concluded that, after six decades, he had no signs of arthritis.
+Donald Unger, a California physician, cracked the knuckles of his left hand for 60 years, at least twice a day.
+He never did the same to his right-hand knuckles.
+In the end, he concluded that, after six decades, he had no signs of arthritis.

 Another study that was conducted in Detroit in the 1990s analyzed the hands of 300 people over the age of 45, and found that 84% of them with inflammation in the joints used to crack their knuckles.
 They couldn’t find a direct relationship between the habit and the inflammation, however.